a-luna/vigorish/README.md

   Report progress of scraped mlb data sets.

 Options:
-  --year NUMBER-YEAR        Year of the MLB Season to report scrape progress.
+  --year YEAR-NUMBER  Year of the MLB Season to report progress of scraped
-  --refresh / --no-refresh  Determines if all scraped data is examined before
-                            producing status report.
-By default, data is not refreshed.
-Refresh process requires approximately
-                            25 minutes to complete.
+                      data sets.
   --help              Show this message and exit.
 ```